 One of the most common mistakes that people make when looking at their garage floor is to confuse a cold joint with concrete that has actually cracked.

-A cold joint is intentionally placed in concrete by the concrete contractor when he is pouring the concrete.
-Basically a cold joint is where a section of concrete has been poured and then after it has hardened they pour another section of concrete next to it.
+A cold joint is intentionally placed in concrete by the concrete contractor when pouring the concrete.
+Basically, a cold joint is where a section of concrete has been poured and then after it has hardened they pour another section of concrete next to it.
 Some people may confuse these joints with control joints.

 Control joints and cracks

 Since contractors and engineers know that most concrete is going to crack, they like to control where it is going to crack.
 They accomplish this by placing control joints in concrete slabs, often 10 to 20 feet apart and in both directions.
-These control joints are designed to weaken the concrete in certain areas, so that the concrete will crack in a straight line in these areas.
+These control joints are designed to weaken the concrete in certain areas so that the concrete will crack in a straight line in these spaces.
 They may be troweled into the concrete or thin plastic strips may be embedded in the fresh concrete to weaken it.
-A good example is a long side walk that has control joints about every 5 to 10 feet.
-(Read more about concrete joints)
+A good example is a long sidewalk that has control joints about every 5 to 10 feet.
+Read more about concrete joints

-In garage floors contractors use mostly control joints and occasionally cold joints.
-Neither of these are inherently bad and are seldom a problem.
+With garage floors, contractors use mostly control joints and occasionally cold joints.
+Neither of these is inherently bad and are seldom a problem.